hui-z/h-qrcode/README.md

 see [dotted example](/examples/dotted.html)

-You can use `colorDark` and `colorLight` to change the foreground and background color.
+Use `colorDark` or `colorLight` to change the foreground or the background color.